 Your agent may need this document immediately in case of an emergency that requires a decision concerning your health care.
-Either keep this document where it is immediately available to your agent and alternate agents, if any, or give each of them an executed copy of this document.
-You should give your doctor an executed copy of this document.
+Either keep this document where it is immediately available to your agent and alternate agents or give each of them an executed copy of this document.
+You may also want to give your doctor an executed copy of this document.

+1. DESIGNATION OF HEALTH CARE AGENT

+I, (your name)

+(your address)

-1. DESIGNATION OF HEALTH CARE AGENT.
-I, (your name) (your address) (your phone number) do hereby designate and appoint: (insert name, address, and telephone number of one individual only as your agent to make health care decisions for you.
-None of the following may be designated as your agent: your treating health care provider, a nonrelative employee of your treating health care provider, an operator of a long-term health care facility; or a nonrelative employee of an operator of a long-term care facility)
+(your phone number)

+do hereby designate and appoint: Insert information of one individual only as your agent to make health care decisions for you.
+None of the following may be designated as your agent: (1) your treating health care provider; (2) a nonrelative employee of your treating health care provider; (3) an operator of a community care facility; or (4) a nonrelative employee of an operator of a community care facility.

+(Name of agent)

+(address of agent)

+(phone number(s) of agent)

-as my attorney in fact (agent) to make health care decisions for me as authorized in this document.
-For the purposes of this document, "health care decision" means consent, refusal of consent or withdrawal of consent to any care, treatment, service, or procedure to maintain, diagnose, or treat an individual's physical or mental condition.
+as my attorney in fact (agent) to make any health care decisions for me as authorized in this document.
+For the purposes of this document, "health care decision" means consent, refusal of consent, or withdrawal of consent to any care, treatment, service, or procedure to maintain, diagnose, or treat an individual's physical and mental condition.

-- 2. CREATION OF DURABLE POWER OF ATTORNEY FOR HEALTH CARE.
-By this document I intend to create a durable power of attorney for health care. - 3.
-GENERAL STATEMENT OF AUTHORITY GRANTED.
+2. CREATION OF DURABLE POWER OF ATTORNEY FOR HEALTH CARE

+By this document I intend to create a durable power of attorney for health care.

+3. GENERAL STATEMENT OF AUTHORITY GRANTED

 Subject to any limitations in this document, I hereby grant to my agent full power and authority to make health care decisions for me to the same extent that I could make such decisions for myself if I had the capacity to do so.
-In exercising this authority, my agent shall make health care decisions that are consistent with my desires as stated in this document or otherwise made known to my agent, including my desires concerning obtaining or refusing or withdrawing life-prolonging care, treatment, services, and procedures.
+In exercising this authority, my agent shall make health care decisions that are consistent with my desires as stated in this document or otherwise made known to my agent, including, but not limited to, my desires concerning obtaining or refusing or withdrawing life-prolonging care, treatment, services, and procedures and informing my family or next of kin of my desire, if any, to be an organ or tissue donor.

-(If you want to limit the authority of your agent to make health care decisions for you, you can state the limitations in paragraph 4 below.
-You can indicate your desires by including a statement of your desires in the same paragraph.)
+(If you want to limit the authority of your agent to make health care decisions for you, you can state the limitations in paragraph 4 ("Statement of Desires, Special Provisions, and Limitations") below.
+You can indicate your desires by including a statement of your desires in the same paragraph.

-4. STATEMENT OF DESIRES, SPECIAL PROVISIONS AND LIMITATIONS.
+4. STATEMENT OF DESIRES, SPECIAL PROVISIONS, AND LIMITATIONS